splunk/deep-learning-toolkit/docs/admin/access_control.md

 DLTK uses [Splunk's role-based access control system](https://docs.splunk.com/Documentation/Splunk/8.0.6/Security/Aboutusersandroles).

 A regular Splunk user (a user importing the built-in `user` role) can open DLTK dashboards, but cannot change/manage anything nor execute algorithms.
-A Splunk admin user (a user importing the built-in `admin` role) can has the same DLTK capabilities as the `dltk_admin` role.
+A Splunk admin user (a user importing the built-in `admin` role) has all the capabilities requires for administrating DLTK.

 DLTK adds the following roles: